telerik/xaml-docs/knowledge-base/kb-gridview-howto-scroll-selected-item-into-view.md

 ---
 title: Scroll Selected in Code Item to top of RadGridView
-description: How to bring programmatically selected row to top
+description: How to bring programmatically selected row to top.
 type: how-to
 page_title: Bring selected object in code to the top
 slug: kb-gridview-howto-scroll-selected-item-into-view